Privacy Breach Notice Update, 4/6/2023.

 Watery eyes or discharge from your eye

-Eyelids that are crusty or stuck together when you wake up in the morning
+Eyelids that are crusted or stuck together when you wake up in the morning

 Pink color in the whites of one or both eyes

-Getting treatment quickly can help prevent damage to your eyes.
+Rapid treatment can help prevent damage to the eyes.

-Conjunctivitis, or Pink Eye, can be caused by a viral infection, bacterial infection or even allergies and other irritants.
+Pink eye can be caused by a viral infection, bacterial infection, or even allergies and other irritants.

-Pink eye caused by a virus will usually go away on its own.
-Artificial tears and warm compresses can relieve symptoms.
-Your licensed health care provider may also prescribe eye drops.
-A viral infection can be very contagious and spreads quickly.
-To prevent this, wash your hands often.
+When caused by a virus, pink eye usually disappears by itself.
+Artificial tears and warm compresses can alleviate the symptoms.
+Your licensed doctor may also prescribe eye drops.
+A viral infection can be very contagious and easily spread.
+To prevent this, wash your hands frequently.
 Use a separate tissue to wipe each eye.
-Don’t touch your eyes or share bedding or towels.
+Do not touch your eyes or share sheets or towels.

 Pink eye caused by a bacterial infection can be treated with eye drops.
-Your licensed health care provider may prescribe eye drops or ointment to kill the bacteria.
-Warm compresses can help keep the eyelids clean.
-To keep the bacteria from spreading, wash your hands often.
+Your licensed doctor may prescribe eye drops or ointment to kill the bacteria.
+Warm compresses can help to keep the eyelids clean.
+To prevent the spread of the bacteria, wash your hands frequently.
 Use a separate tissue to wipe each eye.
-Don’t touch your eyes or share bedding or towels.
+Do not touch your eyes or share sheets or towels.

 Conjunctivitis caused by allergies and irritants is usually best controlled by avoiding the irritant.
-Artificial tears can help flush out the eye and lubricate the surface.
+Artificial tears can help to rinse the eye and lubricate the surface.
 Your licensed health care provider may also prescribe eye drops to reduce swelling and relieve redness.
 In some cases, you may have to stop wearing contact lenses or eye makeup.

 Visit with a Virtual Care health care provider online for help with your symptoms.